zenml-io/zenml/examples/add_your_own/README.md

 This will pull examples from the latest release, copy them to your current working directory and run it using the [run_example.sh](../run_example.sh).

-However, this only works with branches on the main zenml github repository.
+However, this only works with branches on the main ZenML Github repository.
 In order to validate your example, navigate into the examples folder and run the following command:

 ```shell